Subscribe to Our Newsletter

 The Email Chain Dilemma

-You send an important email to a distribution list, only to receive a direct reply from one recipient:
+You send an important email to a distribution list, only to receive this gem from a colleague:

 “Please remove me from this email thread.”